skafos/colab-example-models/ImageClassification/README.md

   Trains a model to classify an image as a cat or a dog using 25,000 images (12,500 Cats and 12,500 Dogs).
  - [**More Pets**](https://colab.research.google.com/github/skafos/colab-example-models/blob/master/ImageClassification/more_pets.ipynb):
- Trains a model to classify an image as a cat, dog, rabbit, mouse, hamster, or fish.
+ Trains a model to classify an image as a rabbit, mouse, hamster, fish, lizard, or snake.
  - [**Poison Ivy**](https://colab.research.google.com/github/skafos/colab-example-models/blob/master/ImageClassification/poison_ivy.ipynb):
  Trains a model to classify a plant image as a type of poison ivy (or not).